cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 :::

 :::info
-A validator is only eligible for consumer rewards from a consumer chain if the validator is opted in on that chain.
+A validator is only eligible for consumer rewards from a consumer chain if the validator is opted into that chain.
 :::

 ### How to opt out from a consumer chain?